 Organizations are also embracing “employee engagement”.
 The evolving intent of workspace is to foster engaged employees who are more likely to stay (avoiding replacement costs) and may work harder (improving productivity).
 This sounds to us like a modern way of re-framing the control of costs and increased productivity.
 Many organizations encourage engagement through innovative technologies, work-life balance, and related policy efforts.
 According to the 2017 World Happiness Report, activities that increase social capital—such as support people receive from peers—are connected to happiness and higher engagement.

 An emerging global movement prioritizes happiness and a meaningful life and work, rather than traditional measures of GDP or productivity.
 A happy work life can help lead to less frustration, improved contentment, relaxation, and sense of well-being.
 Naturally, benefits such as reduced stress, lowered physical and mental health risks, and increased engagement and performance often tag along with this state of being.

-Haworth (an investor in PeopleSpace) ran a global program studying how design of workspace can be leveraged for happiness and meaningful work involving over 2,000 office workers.
+Haworth (our manufacturing partner) ran a global program studying how the design of a workspace can be leveraged for happiness and meaningful work involving over 2,000 office workers.
 Participating organization worksites included a mix of business headquarters and Haworth sales and administrative facilities.
 The analysis identifies a broad array of features: ambient environment (noise, acoustics, lighting, air quality, etc.), planning features, workspace types, furnishings, and technologies that impact measures of meaningful work, frustration, happiness, well-being, and contentment.
 In these analyses, potential effects of generational affiliation and job level are controlled.
 So, the insights from this research can apply to the broader global population regardless of age or job level.